HL7/cql-ig/input/pages/using-cql.md

 1. String-based membership testing **SHALL NOT** be used in CQL libraries

-For example, given a valueset named `"Administrative Gender"`, the following CQL expression would be non-conformant:
+For example, given a value set named `"Administrative Gender"`, the following CQL expression would be non-conformant:

 ```cql
 'female' in "Administrative Gender"